rgambee/rgambee.github.io/index.md

 projects and am always eager to tackle a fresh challenge, while learning something new in the process.

-Since 2025, I've been working as an AI research engineer at FutureSearch, a startup using AI for research and forecasting.
-Before that I worked at Formlabs, the world's top seller of professional 3D printers.
+Since 2026, I've been working as a software engineer at SecureBio, helping to prevent the next pandemic.
+Before that, I was an AI research engineer at FutureSearch, a startup building the world's best AI forecaster.
+Earlier, I worked at Formlabs, the world's top seller of professional 3D printers.

 Want to learn more about me?
 Check out my personal and academic [projects](/projects), undergraduate and continuing [education](/education/),